 It's important to note that you don't need to remove topics once you've mastered them.
 They will come back at longer and longer intervals, optimally right before you are about to forget them.
-However, if you completely forget a card—even if it was one that you rated as a Nailed It in the past—the algorithm will reset that fact so that you see it again within the next day.
+However, if you completely forget a card—even if it was one that you rated as Nailed It in the past—the algorithm will reset that fact so that you see it again within minutes.

 If you set a high daily goal in Study Stream, you can expect to see a weighted mix of items that includes: